 There are certain colours that complement your complexion and really pop on you.
 Wear one that you have been complimented on in the past.
 Now is the time to focus on wearing something that makes YOU feel good.
 The more confidence you have, the more comfortable you will feel and the more engaged you’ll be!

 Dress ‘age appropriately’

 This is not to say that you can’t look youthful or have to dress matronly, but try to pick a sophisticated look that will exude poise and grace.
 Stray away from showing too much skin or wearing something too tight or short that will look like you are trying too hard.
 Closet staples like a crisp white shirt never go out of style and you can dress the outfit up or down, depending on the date.
 Embrace your age and what you have to offer and accentuate your favourite features.

 Complement your outfit with natural hair and makeup

 On a first date, it has been shown that less is more.
 I prefer the natural makeup look because it is really flattering for everyone.
 This fresh-faced look is not only super easy but is fast to do and you don’t have to be a pro to pull it off; it is all about letting your natural beauty shine and looking effortless.
-Playing up your features will help you to focus on your date and not giving a second thought about your makeup.
+Playing up your features will help you to focus on your date and not give a second thought about your makeup.

 A virtual date is still a date

 Chatting on the phone or going on a virtual date before you actually meet in person can be a good way to dip your toes in the dating pool or you can use it as a way to decide if you want to go out on an in-person date next.
-First date jitters are common and doing a virtual first date might still leave you with butterflies in your stomach.
+First-date jitters are common and doing a virtual first date might still leave you with butterflies in your stomach.
 Here are a few tips for you to keep in mind to make a lasting first impression online: